Galapagos Safari Camp

 Wellness: Outdoor swimming pool, plus a massage tent

 Air conditioning: Located in the highlands of Santa Cruz Island, where the climate is fresh and breezy for most of the year.
-Tents are carefully orientated to catch the natural air currents and are equipped with ceiling fans for additional comfort during the warmer months.
-The Family Suite is the only accommodation with air conditioning, as it is a three-bedroom, brick-and-mortar structure that cannot benefit from the natural air currents in the same way as the canvas tents.
+Tents are carefully orientated to catch the natural air currents and are equipped with ceiling fans for additional comfort during the warmer months (Feb, March, April).
+The Family Suite is the only accommodation with air conditioning, as it is a three-bedroom, brick-and-mortar structure that cannot benefit from the natural air currents in the same way as the canvas tents

 Internet: WiFi is available throughout most of the Camp, including the Main Lodge, Family Suite and all Safari Tents